anshul137/ag-ssg/README.md

 ##.txt file for testing
 Folder in directory named **textFile** contains all the text file which i have used to test my code.
+One extra file is available in the main directory named "test.txt".

 ## Running the Tool with different commands